kovidgoyal/kitty/docs/kittens/broadcast.rst

-broadcast - type text in all kitty windows
+broadcast
 ==================================================

+*Type text in all kitty windows simultaneously*

 The ``broadcast`` kitten can be used to type text simultaneously in all kitty windows (or a subset as desired).